From latent dynamics to meaningful representations: Results

-We finally apply our algorithm to a real world video dataset consisting of the Brownian motion of DNA molecules in solution as described in the work of Ref. \cite{Lameh2020}.
-Following Ref. \cite{Hasan2021}, we use the same method to obtain the ``ground-truth" latent variables (the $x$ and $y$ coordinates of the center of DNA molecule).
-The details of the preprocessing protocol are provided in SI.
-As shown in Fig. \ref{fig:DNA_results}(a), both algorithms can reconstruct the positions of the molecules with a 2D latent space.
-However, even with a large $\beta$, $\beta$-VAE fails to disentangle the $x$ and $y$ positions in this case.
-In comparison, our algorithm can still successfully disentangle the $x$ and $y$ positions.
-Finally, Fig. \ref{fig:DNA_results}(b) clearly illustrates that $\beta$-VAE can only learn a complex nonlinear warping of the ground-truth latent variables, while our algorithm can still uniquely recover the ground-truth up to an isometry.
+We now apply our algorithm to a real world video dataset consisting of the Brownian motion of DNA molecules in solution as described in the work of Ref. \citenum{Lameh2020}.
+Following Ref. \citenum{Hasan2021}, we use the same method to obtain the ``ground-truth" latent variables (the $x$ and $y$ coordinates of the center of DNA molecule).
+The details of the preprocessing protocol are provided in Supplementary Methods of the Supporting Information.
+As shown in Fig. \ref{fig:DNA_results}a-d, all four algorithms can reconstruct the positions of the molecules with a 2D latent space.
+However, even with a large $\beta$, $\beta$-VAE and SWAE fail to disentangle the $x$ and $y$ positions in this case.
+This means a change in a single factor (e.g. $z_1$ in Fig. \ref{fig:DNA_results}a) in the learned representation will lead to a changes in both the $x$ and $y$ positions of the DNA molecule.
+In comparison, by incorporating dynamics into the learning process, both SDE-VAE and DynAE successfully disentangle the $x$ and $y$ positions in this case.
+Furthermore, Fig. \ref{fig:DNA_results}e-h clearly illustrate that while $\beta$-VAE and SWAE can only learn a complex nonlinear warping of the ground-truth latent variables, SDE-VAE and DynAE can recover the ground-truth up to an isometry.
+This highlights the significant advantages of regulating the latent space through its dynamics.
+However, it's worth noting that SDE-VAE's success in this instance is somewhat expected, given the simplicity of the ground-truth variables and the fortuitous Gaussian distribution they follow.